 The Air Clean-Up System can be located in the CEMS cabinet or is often wall- mounted near the CEMS.

 The instrument air is brought to the air cleanup system at 80 – 90 psig where a pressure regulator brings it down to 40 – 60 psig at the beginning of the Air Clean-up.
 In the most basic extractive CEMS Air Clean-up System, it travels through a series of three components to insure all moisture (water, oil, etc.) is removed before it is sent to the umbilical.
-If a CO analyzer is used then one more component is added.
+If a Carbon Monoxide (CO) Analyzers is used then one more component is added.

 The instrument air is brought to the air cleanup system at 80 – 90 psig where a pressure regulator brings it down to 40 – 60 psig at the beginning of the air clean-up.
 In the most basic Extractive CEMS Air Clean-up System, it travels through a series of three components to insure all moisture (water, oil, etc.) is removed before it is sent to the umbilical.
-If a CO analyzer is used then one more component is added.
+If a Carbon Monoxide (CO) Analyzers is used then one more component is added.

 A. Coalescing Filter/Auto-Drain

 The first component the instrument air is introduced into is typically a coalescing filter.
 This is normally an auto-drain but also could be a manual-drain.
 The instrument air travels through the Type “C” filter where moisture is removed.
 All moisture is collected at the bottom of the canister.

 As an auto-drain filter fills, a floater moves up.
 The floater is attached to the bottom plug so as the floater moves up, so does the plug.
 This allows the moisture to be released.
 The moisture should be minuscule, so there is no need to drain it to a vent (i.e. it can be left to drip on the floor).